Originally written for the 100th Anniversary in 2014 by Ruth Smith and Robert A. Quinn

 George Bird Grinnell who studied with Lucy Audubon, widow of the famous painter and naturalist John James Audubon, became the editor of Forest and Stream magazine (1876- 1911).
 In an 1883 issue, he wrote an editorial that launched the “Audubon movement”.
 He suggested the formation of “an association for the protection of wild birds and their eggs, which shall be called the Audubon Society.”

-For more information on the life and controversy surrounding John James Audubon, see the following articles published by the National Audubon Society:
+For more information on the life and controversy surrounding John James Audubon, see the following articles published by Audubon Magazine:

 The Myth of John James Audubon (July 31, 2020)

 What do we do About John James Audubon (Spring 2021)